pauldijou/redux-act/README.md

 const reducerFactory = createReducer(function (on, off) {
   on(increment, (state) => state + 1);
   on(add, (state, payload) => state + payload);
-  // See pro tip below for "off" usage
+  // 'off' remove support for a specific action
+  // See 'Adding and removing actions' section
 }, 0);
 ```